oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -09

-   * Distinguished SD-JWT from SD-JWT-KB
+   * Distinguished SD-JWT from SD-JWT+KB
    * Attempt to better explain how salt in the Disclosure makes guessing the preimage of the digest infeasible
    * Consolidate salt entropy and length security consideration subsections